nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 # Generate Documentation via ReadtheDocs

-In case that you want to create documentation with ReadtheDocs without installing Sphinx.
+This Section will guide you, in case that you want to create documentation with ReadtheDocs without installing Sphinx.
 To do so, create an account on Github and ReadtheDocs and follow the next steps.

 ## Creating/Fork a repository on GitHub

-1. Creating repository on GitHub (See [Create a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo)
+1. Creating repository on GitHub (See [Create a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo))

 2. Fork this [Repository](https://github.com/nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide) (See [Fork a repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) )

 ## After your repository was created:

+!!! note

-If you used the option of **fork**, you can avoid this step.
+    If you used the option of **Fork**, you can avoid this step.

 Create all the needed files that are required by ReadtheDocs to create a Documentation.
 The files (**ASCII Format**) that need to be copied/add to the repository, in order to create a Documentation with ReadtheDocs without installing sphinx: